BYOM function simplefun.m (the model as explicit equations)

-- t is the time vector
+- t is the vector with exposure concentrations

-- X0 is a vector with the initial values for states
+- X0 is a vector with the initial values for states (not used)

 - par is the parameter structure

-Time t is handed over as a vector, and scenario name c as single number, by call_deri.m (you do not have to use them in this function).
+Variable t is handed over as a vector, and scenario name c as single number, by call_deri.m (you do not have to use them in this function).
 Output Xout (as matrix) provides the output for each state at each t.

 function Xout = simplefun(t,X0,par,c)